Malvern College Egypt: Staff and facilities

 The College is managed in partnership with a British independent school and has teaching staff who have exclusively attended British universities.
 Most lessons at MCE are taught in English, with English being the predominant language used within the College.
 From Nursery through to Year 12, an enhanced form of the English National Curriculum is offered.
 In Year 9, pupils begin the International GCSE prior to moving to the Sixth Form to study their final qualification before graduation.
 From September 2018, MCE has offered a full complement of A-Level courses within the school's Sixth Form.
 MCE applied to become a candidate school to offer the International Baccalaureate Diploma Programme (IBDP).
 After the two-year application process, Malvern College Egypt successfully became an IB World School.
-MCE began teaching IBDP courses in August of 2019.
+MCE began teaching IBDP courses in August 2019.
 The College also offers various enrichment programmes.

 As of 2017, the school's facilities include libraries, science laboratories, a media centre, music studios, music practice rooms, a 25 m six-lane swimming pool, a beginners’ pool, a basketball court, a 5-a-side FIFA 2 standard all-weather pitch, a 450-seat theatre, a food technology room, art and design technology workshops, a medical centre, a coffee shop and a central piazza.